IDA-HumanCapital/fife/docs/user_guide.md

 -	*Intermediate/Data/Categorical_Maps.p*: Crosswalks from whole numbers to original values for each categorical feature
 -	*Intermediate/Data/Numeric_Ranges.p*: Maximum and minimum values in the training set for each numeric feature
 -	*Intermediate/Data/Processed_Data.p*: The provided data after removing uninformative features, sorting, assigning train and test sets, normalizing numeric features, and factorizing categorical features
--	If the `FIXED_EFFECT_FEATURES` configuration parameter contains a list of one or more column names:
-	-	*Intermediate/Models/IFE_Model.p*: An interacted fixed effects model for all time horizons
 -	One of the following:
 	-	*Intermediate/Models/[horizon]-lead_GBT_Model.json*: A gradient-boosted tree model for each time horizon
 	-	*Intermediate/Models/FFNN_Model.h5*: A feedforward neural network model for all time horizons